implse/Substring_Search_Algorithms/README.md

 ## Boyer Moore

-- Boyer–Moore string search is an efficient string searching algorithm that is the standard benchmark for practical string-search literature.
+- Boyer–Moore string search algorithm is an efficient string searching algorithm that is the standard benchmark for practical string-search literature.

-- The algorithm preprocesses the string being searched for (the pattern or needle), but not the string being searched in (the text or haystack).
+- The algorithm pre-process the string being searched for (the pattern or needle), but not the string being searched in (the text or haystack).

-- The algorithm runs faster as the length of the pattern increases.
+- The algorithm runs faster as the length of the pattern increase.

 #### Mad Match Table